kezugo/flip-api/README.md

 $ make ENV=prod | dev up
 ```

+also it might be run typically with docker-compose

 ## Additional information

 Configuration of the application is done with env files (.env.dev and .env.prod) which will be copied to .env file